-National estimates of health care expenditures are an important resource for health policy makers and health services researchers.
-The Medical Expenditure Panel Survey (MEPS) collects information regarding the use and payment for health care services from a nationally representative sample of the U.S. civilian noninstitutionalized population.
+National estimates of health care expenditures are an important resource for health policymakers and health services researchers.
+MEPS collects information regarding the use and payment for health care services from a nationally representative sample of the U.S. civilian noninstitutionalized population.
 In addition to the annual nationally representative expenditures estimates from MEPS, there is a growing need for estimates at the subnational level.
 While MEPS was designed to ensure reliable estimates at the national and regional level for individuals, families, and selected population subgroups, recent research has focused on the capacity for subnational estimates.
-A 2004 MEPS Statistical Brief (Machlin, et. al., 2004) provided estimates of health care expenses and uninsured rates for the U.S. community population under age 65 in 10 large metropolitan areas.
-This paper examines the capacity for producing expenditure estimates with acceptable precision at the state level using the MEPS.
+A 2004 MEPS Statistical Brief (Machlin, et al., 2004) provided estimates of health care expenses and uninsured rates for the U.S. community population under age 65 in 10 large metropolitan areas.
+This paper examines the capacity for producing expenditure estimates with acceptable precision at the state level using MEPS.

-The sample of households for the MEPS Household Component (MEPS-HC) is a subsample of households that responded to the prior year's National Health Interview Survey (NHIS) conducted by the National Center for Health Statistics, Centers for Disease Control and Prevention.
+The sample of households for the MEPS-HC is a subsample of households that responded to the prior year's NHIS.
 The MEPS sample is drawn from approximately one-half of the primary sampling units (PSUs) in the NHIS.
 Oversampling of households with Hispanics and African Americans carries over from the NHIS to the MEPS sample design.
-In addition, in forming strata for selection of the first stage sampling units or PSUs in the NHIS, State was used as a stratification variable.
-This design feature carries over from the NHIS to MEPS - HC since the MEPS - HC uses approximately half of the NHIS PSU's.
-In this paper the MEPS - HC design is investigated with respect to its capacity to support reliable state level estimates for a selected number of states.
+In addition, in forming strata for selection of the first-stage sampling units or PSUs in the NHIS, state was used as a stratification variable.
+This design feature carries over from the NHIS to MEPS-HC since the MEPS-HC uses approximately half of the NHIS PSUs.
+In this paper, the MEPS-HC design is investigated with respect to its capacity to support reliable state-level estimates for a selected number of states.

-Number of PSU's
+Number of PSUs

-The first issue one must address when trying to make State estimates from a survey with a cluster sample is the number of PSU's available to make the estimates for each state.
-If the between PSU variance is large compared with the within PSU variance, a very small number of PSU's means a large error, regardless of the number of final stage sampling units.
-(Cochran, 1977).
-For this reason we checked the PSU structure for the MEPS.
-We found that if we ranked states by total population that the 10 largest states each had either more than 6 PSU's and/or had a number of certainty PSU's that covered a large portion (60% or more) of the state population.
-For the second largest set of states, those with population ranks from 11 through 20, the states contained at least 4 PSU's and/or had a certainty PSU that covered a large portion of the state population.
-For the 21st through 30ith ranked states, the minimum number of PSU's was 3, but most had 4 or more non certainty PSU's and population coverage of the selected PSU's was limited.
-However, since there are enough PSU's to calculate an error for each of these states, this third set of states are also used in the analysis.
-Most of the remaining small states had either 1 or no PSU's and these were not included in the analysis.
+The first issue one must address when trying to make state estimates from a survey with a cluster sample is the number of PSUs available to make the estimates for each state.
+If the between PSU variance is large compared with the within PSU variance, a very small number of PSUs means a large error, regardless of the number of final stage sampling units (Cochran, 1977).
+For this reason, we checked the PSU structure for the MEPS.
+We found that if we ranked states by total population that the 10 largest states each had either more than six PSUs and/or had a number of certainty PSUs that covered a large portion (60 percent or more) of the state population.
+For the second largest set of states, those with population ranks from 11 through 20, the states contained at least four PSUs and/or had a certainty PSU that covered a large portion of the state population.
+For states with population ranks from 21 through 30, the minimum number of PSUs was three, but most had four or more non-certainty PSUs and population coverage of the selected PSUs was limited.
+However, since there are enough PSUs to calculate an error for each of these states, this third set of states is also used in the analysis.
+Most of the remaining small states had either one or no PSUs, and these were not included in the analysis.